Maro Litra: Career

-2000-2001: Early years
+2000–2001: Early years

 In 2000 she met the Greek singer Giorgos Alkaios, who offered her to work with him at a nightclub in Greece.

 On 24 April 2001 she released her first CD-Single Kiss My Remix by Kewl Records, which includes six covers of Greek hits: «Akros Tolmiro» (Despina Vandi), «Sto Dromo Ola Petamena» (Evridiki), «To Allo Miso» (Despina Vandi), «Pes Mou Ti Sou Efteksa» (Natasa Theodoridou), «Spania» (Despina Vandi) and «Simadi Sto Lemo» (Evridiki).

-2004: Fame Story & Collaboration with Julie Massino
+2004: Fame Story and Collaboration with Julie Massino

-In 2004 she was competing in the second edition of the Greek talent show Fame Story and she managed to reach the semifinals.
-When she left the talent show, she participated in Julie Massino's album «I'm In Love» with a duet called «Oso Girizi I Gi» which was certified gold.
+In 2004 she was competing in the second edition of the Greek talent show Fame Story and she managed to reach the semi-finals.
+When she left the talent show, she participated in Julie Massino's album «I'm in Love» with a duet called «Oso Girizi I Gi» which was certified gold.

-2005-2006: Mikres Amarties
+2005–2006: Mikres Amarties

 In 2005, Maro Litra signs a contract with Heaven Music and released her first album Mikres Amarties (Small Sins).
 The album was distinguished by the first single "Iparhi Alli" as long as by the songs "Thymisou", "File" and her duet "Thelo Na Sou Po" (I Want To Tell You) with Kostas Karafotis which included in the reissue of her album.
 Two songs "Ma Den Boro Na Se Ksehaso" and "Mi Me Kitas" were written by Natalia Germanou.

 In the spring of 2005, Litra started performing at club «Posidonio» with Nikos Vertis.
 For the winter season of 2005–2006, she started her second round of performances at club «Posidonio».
 At the Mad Video Music Awards she was nominated as «best debut artist» with her song Iparhi Alli and she performed live with Constantinos Christoforou a mashup of the hits "Crazy In Love / Ain't Nobody".
 On 14 June 2006 Maro Litra appeared on MAD Video Music Awards and performed the song "Baila Morena" with Christos Dantis.

-For the winter season 2006-2007 she performed at «Votanikos» with Stamatis Gonidis, Natasa Theodoridou and Giorgos Lianos.
+For the winter season 2006–2007 she performed at «Votanikos» with Stamatis Gonidis, Natasa Theodoridou and Giorgos Lianos.

 2007: I Mihani Tou Hronou (Phoebus era)

 In 2007, Maro Litra collaborated with the popular songwriter Phoebus.
 He wrote 4 songs of Litra's next album, I Mihani Tou Hronou (The Time Machine) which includes 11 new tracks.
 The album was distinguished by the first single "I Mihani Tou Hronou" as long as by the songs "Metaniosa", "Gyrizo", "Ola Ki Ola" written by Phoebus, "Ke Ti Katalaveno" and "Gyalia Spasmena".
 The duet "Ine Trela" with Giorgos Lianos were written by Stamatis Gonidis for their performances at «Votanikos».
 She performed the track "Summer Wine" with Kostas Martakis on 25 June 2007 at the MAD Video Music Awards, where she won the category "Sexy Video Clip" with the music video "I Mihani Tou Hronou".
 For the summer season she performed at «Thea» with Nikos Makropoulos and Nikos Oikonomopoulos.
-For the winter season 2007-2008 she performed at «FIX», Thessaloniki with Giorgos Tsalikis and Goin' Through.
+For the winter season 2007–2008 she performed at «FIX», Thessaloniki with Giorgos Tsalikis and Goin' Through.